Linterz/BleScanner/README.md

 - Bluetooth permissions

 ## Data and Privacy concerns
 This suite of apps does not collect any of your personal data (e.g., location and Bluetooth), everything is done on the device like exporting and importing CBOR files.
 I understand the concern of having an unsigned APK from a random person is very sketchy.
-I wish I could publish to the Google Play Store, but I need 20 testers to do so, if you are interested, let me know.
+I wish I could publish to the Google Play Store, but I need 20 testers to do so, if you are interested, let me know at linzhi@msu.edu.

 ## Credits
 * This project is inspired by [rfparty](https://rfparty.xyz/), but I was unable to build from source, so I created my own version with quality of life improvements